Are you trying to learn more about a power of attorney in Georgia?

 (More on that below.)

-A power of attorney form is not a ‘one size fits all’ document.
+A Georgia power of attorney form is not a ‘one size fits all’ document.

-This is because you use different power of attorneys for different reasons.
+This is because you use different power of attorney for different reasons.

 The ones you find online may or may not get vetted by estate planning lawyers.